Alexa Drop In: How to turn your Amazon Echo speakers into a home intercom system

 How to use Alexa to drop in on rooms across your house

 With this setup, you can drop in on the kitchen by saying to any other Echo in the house: "Alexa, drop in on the kitchen".
 Or you can call the living room by saying: "Alexa, call the living room."
-This would be particularly useful in large homes, or for speaking to a family member who is in the garage, a home office, or another building on your grounds.
+This would be particularly useful in large homes, or for speaking to a family member who is in the garage, a home office, or even another building on your grounds (but on the same Wi-Fi network).

-Asking Alexa to 'drop in' opens the microphone and lets you hear what the Echo can hear right away; no interaction with the other Echo is required.
-Asking Alexa to 'call' an Echo causes it to ring, and will only open the microphone when someone by that Echo accepts the call.
+Asking Alexa to 'drop in' opens the microphone and lets you hear what the Echo can hear right away; no interaction with the other Echo is required, it just puts you straight through like an intercom.
+However, if you ask Alexa to 'call' an Echo, it will ring, and will only open the microphone when someone close to that Echo accepts the call, by saying "Alexa, answer".
+They can choose to decline the call by saying: "Alexa, ignore," or end an ongoing call by saying "Alexa, hang up."

-Finally, while on a call or a drop in, the Echo's light turns green and rotates around the device to let you know it is listening to you and broadcasting to the other Echo.
+Finally, while on a call or a drop in, the Echo's light turns green and rotates around the device to let you know it is listening to you and broadcasting to another Alexa device.